Query

 Using the JavaScript SDK

-We recommend using our SDKs for a better developer experience.
-Here’s an example of how to use our JavaScript SDK:
+We recommend using the SDKs for a better developer experience:

 const results =